The Office of Financial Aid starts packaging summer aid beginning in early May. Here are some things you will need to know about summer term:

 5. Summer Aid Disbursements

-Summer term disbursements of some types of financial aid will begin shortly before the start of session one (June 22).
+Summer term disbursements of some types of financial aid will begin shortly before the start of Session 1 (June 22).
 SEOG and many scholarships awarded for summer cannot disburse until the beginning of the new fiscal year on July 1st.
 Students who have been awarded work study for the academic year may begin working during summer session (after July 1st) if enrolled half-time or more.

 Remember, textbooks cannot be charged to your student account.
 Proper planning for textbook purchases prior to the disbursement of financial aid is strongly encouraged.